Industrious Entry 34 of 37

 A fitness practice should begin with a baseline you can sustain.

-Public health guidance for adults commonly emphasizes regular aerobic activity and muscle-strengthening activity.
-The exact plan should vary by age, ability, health conditions, injury history, pregnancy, disability, goals, and medical guidance.
+Public health guidance gives a useful reference point, not a moral rank.
+The CDC summarizes the adult baseline as at least 150 minutes of moderate-intensity activity each week, such as thirty minutes on five days, plus two days of muscle-strengthening activity.
+Some people will use vigorous activity, mixed activity, balance work, physical therapy, adapted movement, or smaller starting points.
+The exact plan should vary by age, ability, health conditions, injury history, pregnancy, disability, goals, access, and medical guidance.
 If you have concerns or have been inactive, begin carefully and seek qualified advice when needed.

 A simple baseline can include: